 For years, astrologers have linked personality traits with the night sky.
 A fun book called Florascope: The Secret Astrology of Flowers offers a different take on your everyday horoscope.
 This is meant to entertain and if you are so intrigued,

 buy the book!
 It makes a great gift.

 Tulip (Virgo) Traits

-Tulips get along well with roses, cactus flowers, mums, magnolias, sunflowers and other tulips.
+Tulips get along well with roses, cactus flowers, mums, magnolias, sunflowers, and other tulips.

 About Tulips — Botanical Information

-Tulips originally hailed from the Turkish region and have a colorful past – and we’re not just talking about the variety of colors and shapes the come in.
+Tulips originally hailed from the Turkish region and have a colorful past — and we’re not just talking about the variety of colors and shapes they come in.
 If you want to learn more about them, read our April 2010 newsletter article All About Tulips.
 As bulb flowers, they are abundant in the Spring and are easy to grow in your home gardens.
 Fall is the time of the year to plant Tulip bulbs, so head out to your local nursery and pick out some bulbs.
 You can even grow them in pots which Kit likes to do in Southern California.
 If you are going to do that in a warm climate, you’ll need to condition the bulbs in the refrigerator before you plant them.
-Place the bulbs in a paper bag and put them in your crisper section of your refrigerator for about six weeks before planting them by November in order to have spring blooms.
+Place the bulbs in a paper bag and put them in the crisper section of your refrigerator for about six weeks before planting them by November in order to have spring blooms.

 When Buying Tulips

 Buy Tulips when the blooms are still closed and the greenery is about the same height as the blooms.
 If the blooms are taller than the greenery, they’ve already been cut from the bulb for a little while.
-Tulip stems continue to grow even after they’ve been harvested, so make sure you think about that before you desing and makes sure you keep the water in your vase clean and mixed with flower food to promote longevity.
+Tulip stems continue to grow even after they’ve been harvested, so make sure you think about that before you design and makes sure you keep the water in your vase clean and mixed with flower food to promote longevity.
 See our August Newsletter on more about the benefits of using Flower Food in floral design.